christianfoleide/DAT250-assignments/dat250-expass4.md

 ## Hand-in report DAT250 assignment 4

+### Task 1

+I cloned the repository and ran the code without any issues.

 ### Task 2 - implementing REST Api for TODO-items

 Code is found inside the `./spark-java` folder.